Software Testing Best Practices

 Breaking down the tests into small chunks will help save time and resources when executing QA tests often throughout the software development life cycle.
 This testing process assists us in understanding each QA test individually.
 As a result, if a test fails, we are aware of the exact reason behind it.

-For example, consider a scenario where we are testing GET, POST, and PUT endpoints of an API.
+For example, consider a scenario where we are testing an API’s GET, POST, and PUT endpoints.
 If we include all the tests into a single test and the test fails, it is difficult to understand the failure exactly and the related endpoint.
-But if we define three test cases for the three endpoints, we can get rid of this issue.
+But if we define three test cases for the three endpoints, we can eliminate this issue.
 However, depending on the test requirements and the application’s architecture, the breaking down of test scenarios will differ.

 External library testing in Software Testing Best Practices

-External libraries your project pulls in should be thoroughly tested by their providers.
+External libraries your project pulls in need thorough testing by their providers.
 Therefore you should not need to test the functionality of external libraries.
-However, you still need to perform integration testing on the libraries to ensure they are properly integrated.
+However, you still need to perform integration testing on the libraries to ensure they integrate properly.

 Form effective test strategies by understanding product objectives

-The most effective testers bridge the gap between technical perspective and business perspective.
-To successfully test a system, they must put end-users first and understand the user’s problem being solved by the software.
+The most effective testers bridge the gap between the technical and business perspectives.
+To successfully test a system, they must put end-users first and understand the user’s problem solved by the software.

 Implement User Acceptance Testing (UAT)

 Identify and create user personas for your software.
-These personas should be an approximation and target the optimal user of your software.
+These personas should be an approximation and target the optimal use of your software.

-Personas are relevant for Quality Assurance teams who use them as their guiding light as they navigate through the system.
-They help the tester anticipate how a defect or functional error could be triggered as they interact with the application.
+Personas are relevant for QA teams who use them as their guiding light as they navigate the system.
+They help the tester anticipate how a defect or functional error could trigger as they interact with the application.

-However, having a user persona is not a guarantee of catching all bugs.
+However, having a user persona does not guarantee catching all bugs.
 Software testers cannot anticipate how an actual user will interact with the system as our users can be very unpredictable in their behavior patterns.

-Therefore, bringing end-users to participate in the software testing cycle is extremely important.
+Therefore, bringing end-users to participate in the software development cycle testing is extremely important.
 User Acceptance Testing is typically performed during the last testing phase of an application.
-Reaching this important stage of testing is a milestone and one of the final steps to the production release.
+Reaching this important testing stage is a milestone and one of the final steps to the production release.

 Our end-users observe a product through a different lens.
-As a tester who helps build a product from the ground up, you will have pre-conceived notions and intimate knowledge of how the system behaves.
+As a tester who helps build a product from the ground up, you will have preconceived notions and intimate knowledge of how the system behaves.
 The end-user does not have the experience of testing a product every day, so each feature and response is novel to them.
-Thus, obtaining their unbiased perspective of the product is critical and one of the software testing best practices.
+Thus, obtaining their unbiased product perspective is critical and one of the best practices for software testing.

 Carry out tests throughout the Software Development Cycle

 Carrying out the testing processes only during the SDLC phase is not sufficient.
-For a better outcome from the testing processes, it is mandatory to execute tests (especially unit tests, integration tests, and end-to-end tests) whenever a significant modification is done within the software development process or when a new feature is added or removed.
-Therefore, we need to plan the testing schedule at the very beginning of the software development process.
+It is mandatory to execute tests (especially unit tests, integration tests, and end-to-end tests) for a better outcome from the testing processes.
+It is when a significant modification is done in the software development process or when you add or remove a new feature.
+Therefore, we need to plan the testing schedule at the beginning of the software development cycle.

 Test-Driven Development (TDD)